KamilKandzia/kamilkandzia.github.io/docs/Power BI/energy_in_poland.md

 ---
 layout: page
-title: Energy and Heat
+title: Electricity and heat energy
 permalink: /energy_and_heat/
 parent: Power BI
 ---

-# Energy and Heat production in Poland
+# Electricity and heat energy production in Poland
 That's the first project that I published on my GitHub pages.
 For this project, I have chosen some data available online, so I found it on the open data webpage https://dane.gov.pl/.

-[Heat production 2015-2018](https://dane.gov.pl/pl/dataset/607/resource/28374/table?page=1&per_page=20&q=&sort=){: target="_blank" .btn .btn-purple }
+[Heat energy production 2015-2018](https://dane.gov.pl/pl/dataset/607/resource/28374/table?page=1&per_page=20&q=&sort=){: target="_blank" .btn .btn-purple }
-[Energy production 2015-2018](https://dane.gov.pl/pl/dataset/607/resource/28373/table?page=1&per_page=20&q=&sort=){: target="_blank" .btn .btn-purple }
+[Electricity production 2015-2018](https://dane.gov.pl/pl/dataset/607/resource/28373/table?page=1&per_page=20&q=&sort=){: target="_blank" .btn .btn-purple }

-The data cover the heat and energy production in Poland by 2015-2018 divided by the voivodeship.
+The data cover the heat energy and electricity production in Poland by 2015-2018 divided by the voivodeship.
 In data investigation, I discovered that some values are missing, but it often occurs in projects.
 So, how to deal with it?

 ![Dataset preprocessing]({{site.url}}/assets/images/power_bi_files/power_bi_energy_processing.gif)